Conemaugh Health System assesses, diagnoses, and treats various diseases and conditions related to the lungs.

 Pulmonary Function Lab

-Conemaugh Memorial Medical Center's Pulmonary Function Lab provides comprehensive testing and evaluation, and individualized education and treatment recommendations.
-Pulmonary Function Technologists, who are registered and certified in Respiratory Therapy and Pulmonary Function, work with referring physicians to provide a continuum of care for patients.
+Conemaugh Health System's pulmonary function lab provides comprehensive testing and evaluation, and individualized education and treatment recommendations.
+Pulmonary function technologists, who are registered and certified in respiratory therapy and pulmonary function, work with referring physicians to provide a continuum of care for patients.

 Pulmonary function tests measure lung capacity to take in and release air, and how much oxygen is in the blood.
 Depending on the test performed, testing is typically 35 minutes to two hours in length.
 Patients should not drink caffeinated beverages (coffee, tea, cocoa) or eat a heavy meal for at least 12 hours prior to testing.
 Current smokers should not smoke for at least 12 hours before the test.
 Specific instructions are given to each patient regarding medications and use of a bronchodilator or inhaler prior to testing.
 Patients are encouraged to dress comfortably for the test as some exercises and movement may be necessary.